Glenn Alexander

 Glenn Elliott Alexander (born June 3, 1947) is an American former professional football player who was a wide receiver in the National Football League (NFL).
 He played college football for the Grambling Tigers.

-Alexander was a cornerback and a return specialist at Grambling before he was selected by the Buffalo Bills in the third round of the 1970 NFL draft.
+Alexander was a cornerback and a return specialist at Grambling before he was selected 67th overall by the Buffalo Bills in the third round of the 1970 NFL draft.
 After signing with the Bills in July, he played in 13 games for Buffalo in 1970, with four receptions, 12 kick returns, and one punt return.
 In August 1971, he was placed on waivers and released.
 By the end of the month, Alexander was signed by the New England Patriots.
 He was released in September 1971.